 Once the HTML code is added I suggest previewing your email template and making revisions.
 Please note if you're adding images to the BEE Free email builder, you will need to re-add them to the Pardot template.

 Similar to BEE Free, Topol.io is a free email builder that allows users to easily design emails with a drag and drop tool.
 In comparison to BEE Free, Topol.io does not provide as many free email templates.
 One feature Topol.io does better is the process of exporting the email HTML.
 Topol.io automatically creates a download of the .html file, rather than a zip file.

 After selecting your email template to design, you'll want to “Save & Download”, which will prompt an automatic download of the HTML.
 From here the same process as stated above should be followed to import the email HTML into Pardot.

-When your new account has been registered you will be brought to an overview screen of all your email templates.
+When your new account has been registered you will be brought to an overview screen of your email builder templates.
 Select the one you'd like to export the HTML and proceed with selecting the “Export” button > HTML > Download HTML file.